Autonomous demon exploiting heat and information at the trajectory level: Steady state

 \subsection{Network theory analysis of the master equation}

-Applying the methods from Ref.~\cite{Schnakenberg1976Oct} to the triple-dot setup in the case considered in Sec.~\ref{sec:case}, we obtain the graph $G$ depicted in Fig.~\subfigref{fig:graphs}{a}, which is similar to the Markov chain representation from Fig.~\subfigref{fig:setup}{b} but replacing each pair of arrows representing the transitions by a single edge with an arbitrary direction.
+Applying the methods from Ref.~\cite{Schnakenberg1976Oct} to the triple-dot setup in the case considered in Sec.~\ref{sec:case}, we obtain the graph $G$ depicted in Fig.~\subfigref{fig:graphs}{a}, which is similar to the Markov chain representation from Fig.~\subfigref{fig:setup}{b} but replacing each pair of arrows representing the transitions by a single edge with an arbitrary direction, corresponding to our choice of direction for cycles $\CC$, $\CH$, see Fig.~\ref{fig:cycles}.
 A fundamental set of cycles for $G$ is $\{\CC, \CH\}$.
 There are other possible sets but this choice is physically more meaningful than, e.g., $\{\CC, \CHC\}$ since it allows us to separate the contribution from the hot and cold resource reservoirs to the thermodynamic quantities.

 We can then construct the steady state $\bP$ from the set of maximal trees of $G$, $\{T^{(i)}(G)\}_{i=1,..,15}$ given in Fig.~\subfigref{fig:graphs}{b}.
 A maximal tree $T(G)$ is a subgraph of $G$ consisting of all the vertices of $G$ and a subset of edges of $G$, such that $T(G)$ is connected and contains no cycles.
 The steady state is then given by $\p_{hwc} = \gamma_{hwc}^5/\g$ \cite{Schnakenberg1976Oct}, where